xqtr/calculus/README.md

 # calculus
 Powerful command line calculator, in Python

 Calculus is a command line calculator written in Python.
 It's made for use for a variety of uses and people as a common, everyday tool.
 You can use it, for simple calculations, as for more advanced things, like scientific/mathematical calculations and as a helpful tool in programming.
+It's not another calculator... it's a tool!

 ## Features